lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 HITTING A BLOT.

-When, as will happen during the progress of a game, one man alone is left on a point it is called a *blot*, and is thus ex- posed to the hit of the adversary, who endeavors as a rule to do this by leading one of his own men to that point.
-The man hit is removed immediately and placed on the bar (the divi- sion between the boards), and the player to whom it belongs
+When, as will happen during the progress of a game, one man alone is left on a point it is called a *blot*, and is thus exposed to the hit of the adversary, who endeavors as a rule to do this by leading one of his own men to that point.
+The man hit is removed immediately and placed on the bar (the division between the boards), and the player to whom it belongs

 <div style="page-break-after: always;"></div>

 cannot play again until the man is entered.
-This is accom- plished by the throw of a number which enables him to enter the blot on an unoccupied point in the opponent’s home table and playing it from a point of the board adjoining the opponent’s ace point.
+This is accomplished by the throw of a number which enables him to enter the blot on an unoccupied point in the opponent’s home table and playing it from a point of the board adjoining the opponent’s ace point.